WIC participation on the rise in Missouri as WIC celebrates 50 years of service

 FOR IMMEDIATE RELEASE

 Ste.
-Genevieve County Health Department announces continued WIC contract
+Genevieve County Health Department continues WIC contract

 Ste.
 Genevieve, MO – The Ste.
-Genevieve County Health Department announces: a contract continuance to provide WIC services for federal fiscal year 2024 has been signed with the Missouri Department of Health and Senior Services.
+Genevieve County Health Department announces a contract continuance to provide WIC services for federal fiscal year 2026 has been signed with the Missouri Department of Health and Senior Services.

 Studies confirm that pregnant women who enroll in WIC during the early months of pregnancy have fewer low birth weight babies, experience fewer infant deaths, see the doctor earlier in pregnancy and eat healthier.

 WIC is administered in Ste.
-Genevieve County by the Ste.
+Genevieve by the Ste.
 Genevieve County Health Department.
-Persons interested in applying or who are in need of more information should contact the Ste.
+Persons interested in applying or needing more information should contact the Ste.
 Genevieve County Health Department at (573)883-7411.
-WIC clinics are offered at 115 Basler Drive, Ste.
-Genevieve, MO on Mondays and Wednesdays from 8:00 to 4:00 and Thursdays from 12:30 to 4:00.
+WIC clinics are offered at the following location(s):

 This institution is an equal opportunity provider.